Online Marketing Team for Entrepreneurs | Team Zasady

 We are a growing team of entrepreneurial digital marketing experts connected by technology with a common desire to help entrepreneurs.
 You can learn what it takes to join our team here.

 Eric has been a business owner, an entrepreneur, and an adventurer from a young age, starting his first company at the age of 19 to pay for college.
 It has grown over the past 25 years into a multi-state service business that has employed hundreds of exceptional people over the past two decades.
 This business was founded and operates on a core set of principles: taking care of employees, providing outstanding service to customers, and developing technology to foster growth.

 Eric has been intimately involved in traditional marketing since the early 1990's.
-After years of paying a digital marketing company and getting ripped off, he realized that his principle-driven way of doing business was needed in the digital marketing industry.
+After years of paying a digital marketing company, he realized that his principle-driven way of doing business was needed in the digital marketing industry.
 It was an unlikely set of events that lead to the birth of Zasady.

 Here is the story of how those events unfolded in Eric’s own words: